GrahamDumpleton/mod_wsgi/README.rst

         --user www-data --group www-data

-This approach to running ``mod_wsgi-express`` will be fine so long as you are using a process supoervisor which expects the started process to remain in the foreground and not daemonize.
+This approach to running ``mod_wsgi-express`` will be fine so long as you are using a process supervisor which expects the started process to remain in the foreground and not daemonize.

 If however you are directly integrating into the system init scripts where